testit-tms/api-client-golang/docs/TestPointAnalyticResult.md

 HasCountGroupByTesterAndStatus returns a boolean if a field has been set.

-### SetCountGroupByTesterAndStatusNil

-`func (o *TestPointAnalyticResult) SetCountGroupByTesterAndStatusNil(b bool)`

- SetCountGroupByTesterAndStatusNil sets the value for CountGroupByTesterAndStatus to be an explicit nil

-### UnsetCountGroupByTesterAndStatus
-`func (o *TestPointAnalyticResult) UnsetCountGroupByTesterAndStatus()`

-UnsetCountGroupByTesterAndStatus ensures that no value is present for CountGroupByTesterAndStatus, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)